UBCFormulaElectric/Consolidated-Firmware/README.md

 // First CMake profile:
 Name: embedded
 Build type: Debug
+Generator: Unix Makefiles
 CMake options: -DPLATFORM=arm

 // Second CMake profile:
 Name: gtest
 Build type: Debug
+Generator: Unix Makefiles
 CMake options: -DPLATFORM=x86
 ```

+Note: Older versions of Clion may not show the option to change Generator, in which case ignore setting the Generator.

 In each project, there will be two configurations to use: `<board>_SeggerGDB.elf` and `OCD <board>`.
 Either one can be used for flashing and debugging, but the `<board>_SeggerGDB.elf` has unlimited flash breakpoints among some other extra functionalities.
 Use `<board>_SeggerGDB.elf` whenever possible.